 Diagnostic assessment.
 Pathology and immunohistochemistry results indicated characteristic soft tissue sarcomas, indicative of angiosarcoma according to clinical symptoms, CT imaging features and pathological biopsy results.
-We have examine the whole body but have not found other site of angiosarcoma.
-The patient was diagnosed as PPAS.
+We have examine the whole body but were not found other site of angiosarcoma.
+He was diagnosed as PPAS.